Federal Estate Tax Exemptions 1997 Through 2019

-The gross value of your estate must exceed the exemption amount for the year of your death before estate taxes become due, and then only the value over the exemption is taxable.
-For example, the 2017 exemption is $5.49 million, so if you die with an estate valued at $5,490,020, only $20 is taxed.
-The first $5.49 million is exempt.
+The gross value of your estate must exceed the exemption amount for the year of your death before estate taxes become due.
+Even then, only the value over the exemption is taxable.

 The government also allows you to transfer any unused portion of your exemption to your spouse if you're married.
 This is called "portability".
 If your estate is worth $6 million, you'd have $5.18 million of your exemption left over and you can give this to your spouse.

 Recent Changes in Federal Estate Tax Laws

-Tax years 2010 through 2012 are based on the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act signed into law by President Obama on December 17, 2010.
+Estate taxes in 2010 through 2012 were based on the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act signed into law by President Obama on December 17, 2010.

-But that didn't happen.
-Congress passed the American Taxpayer Relief Act ("ATRA" for short) on January 1, and President Obama signed it into law on January 2, 2013.
-ATRA makes permanent changes to the laws governing federal estate taxes, gift taxes, and generation-skipping transfer taxes.
+That didn't happen.
+Congress passed the American Taxpayer Relief Act (ATRA) on January 1 and President Obama signed it into law on January 2, 2013.
+ATRA was intended to make permanent changes to the laws governing federal estate taxes, gift taxes, and generation-skipping transfer taxes.